 There is also a need to differentiate between tree planting to absorb emissions and avoided deforestation.

-The importance of the flexibility mechanisms under the Kyoto Protocol reductions from ‘avoided deforestation’ are ’based on protecting the carbon that is already stored in vegetation’ whereas projects for ‘reforestation are based on absorption of atmospheric carbon over time.’
+The importance of flexibility mechanisms under the Kyoto Protocol reductions from ‘avoided deforestation’ is based on protecting the carbon that is already stored in vegetation’ whereas projects for ‘reforestation are based on the absorption of atmospheric carbon over time.’
 There is the significant additionality issue of proving the trees would have been cleared in the first place, especially given the opportunity for ‘gaming’ of the land clearing approvals system in several states.

 If this test is passed, however, and the vegetation is to be preserved in perpetuity, the prevention of carbon emissions provides greater attraction than new tree plantings, because the impact is more immediate.

 What about sequestration via commercial forest harvesting and plantation programs?
 Passey et al have assessed biosequestration activities created as NGACs under the NSW greenhouse credits legislation.
-The carbon sequestration rule came into operation for the first time for the 2004 compliance period.
-They were created by Forests NSW and contributed 2.2% of the 2004 total (166,005 NGACs), and 5.3% of the 2005 total (538,471 NGACs).
+The carbon sequestration rule came into operation for the first time during the 2004 compliance period.
+They were created by Forests NSW and contributed 2.2% of the 2004 total (166,005 NGACs) and 5.3% of the 2005 total (538,471 NGACs).

-While measuring the abatement of biosequestration projects is difficult, it is also a problem to measure their impact on Australia’s net sink inventory because projects below a certain size are indistinguishable from the ’background noise’ due to the limit of accuracy of the national database.
+While measuring the abatement of biosequestration projects is difficult, it is also a problem to measure their impact on Australia’s net sink inventory because projects below a certain size are indistinguishable from the ’background noise due to the limited accuracy of the national database.
 In its Fourth Communication to the IPCC, the Australian Government acknowledged that its LULUCF inventory estimates have an uncertainty of 20-60% (Australian Government, 2005 cited by Passey et al).

 I am aware that the offset industry is looking at all these issues.
 The recent charge of media coverage has put the spotlight on them.
 Stories point to embarrassing failures and unprofessional quotes from some offset providers – that do not engender confidence.

-The industry does need a clean out and minimum standards of behaviour.
+The industry does need a clean-out and minimum standard of behaviour.
 It is noticeable that some offset traders that were previously exclusively tree planters are now diversifying into energy efficiency at the site of the client and renewable energy credits.

 And consumers in the marketplace are also making their views known.
 One of the biggest is News Ltd which has not adopted tree planting as its central strategy.
 After investing in energy efficiency and renewable energy at its sites; it is looking to buy wind energy credits in India.